setPacketSize Method (SQLServerDataSource)

 The acceptable range of values of this property is [-1 | 0 | 512..32767].
 If this property is set to a value outside the acceptable range, an exception will occur.

-The application might want to set the packetSize property while connecting with SSL (Secure Sockets Layer) encryption.
+The application might want to set the packetSize property while connecting with Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL), encryption.
 The Microsoft JDBC Driver for SQL Server negotiates the packet size with the server.
-If the encrypt property is set to "true" and the negotiated packet size is larger than the Java Virtual Machine (JVM)'s default security provider's SSL record size, the driver will raise an error and terminate the connection.
+If the encrypt property is set to "true" and the negotiated packet size is larger than the Java Virtual Machine (JVM)'s default security provider's TLS record size, the driver will raise an error and terminate the connection.

-In addition, the application might want to set the packetSize property without requesting the SSL encryption.
-In this case, if the server requires the client to support SSL encryption, the driver checks the JVM's default security provider's SSL record size.
-If the packetSize property is larger than the JVM's default security provider's SSL record size, the driver will raise an error and terminate the connection.
+In addition, the application might want to set the packetSize property without requesting the TLS encryption.
+In this case, if the server requires the client to support TLS encryption, the driver checks the JVM's default security provider's TLS record size.
+If the packetSize property is larger than the JVM's default security provider's TLS record size, the driver will raise an error and terminate the connection.

-For more information about using SSL, see Using SSL Encryption.
+For more information about using TLS, see Using encryption.